 This is one of the least-appreciated ways to significantly reduce your holiday shopping expenditures.

 You can find discounted gift cards online, at popular (and legitimate) clearinghouses like Raise and CardCash.
 Both offer discounts of anywhere from 2% to 35% to face value – lower for popular merchants like Best Buy and Target, higher for niche merchants with less name recognition.

 Before you buy discounted gift cards, make sure you’re getting the right type.
 Some sites offer physical gift cards and online-only coupon codes.
 If you’re shopping in person, you’ll need the former, unless the retailer is willing to accept a digital version.

-Pro Tip: Suffering from a surfeit of gift cards you’ll probably never use?
-Check out our post on what to do with unwanted gift cards and learn how to recoup part of your investment.
+If you’re suffering from a surfeit of gift cards you’ll probably never use, check out our post on what to do with unwanted gift cards and learn how to recoup part of your investment.

 14. Shop for Gift Cards

 Do you have hard-to-please recipients?
 Buying gift cards in one go is a lot easier than wandering the aisles, zombie-like, in search of that one item your parent or spouse just can’t live without.
 If you’re already shopping for discounted gift cards to use on Black Friday, pick up a few extra for picky loved ones.